bgraedel/arcos4py/README.md

-A python package to detect collective Spatio-temporal phenomena Package is currently in testing phase, i.e. additional features will be added such as additional plotting functionallity.
+A python package to detect collective Spatio-temporal phenomena.

+Package is currently in testing phase, i.e. additional features will be added such as additional plotting functionallity.
 This also means that functionallity might change in the feature.